MicrosoftDocs/quantum-docs/azure-quantum/resources/preview-known-issues.md

 This document contains a list of known issues that we are working to address in the private preview.

-## Manually creating storage accounts

-Currently, you must manually create a storage account for your job input/output data (although the bash script does this for you) and then pass the account to the `Workspace` constructor.
-We are working on removing the requirement for both steps soon.

-## Job error data omissions

-Job Error data is not always populated when a job fails.

-## Jobs marked as `Executing` while still queued

-Currently, jobs are placed in the `Executing` state when they are passed to the provider for processing.
-However, the provider may still have the job in a queue.
-In the future, jobs will show as `Executing` only when they are being actively run by the provider.

-In the meantime, you can determine the runtime of a job by running the commands `Job.details.begin_execution_time` and `Job.details.end_execution_time`.

 ## List Jobs API returns all jobs

 The List Jobs API currently returns all jobs and does not support pagination, which can make it very slow for Workspaces with a large number of jobs.
 This API will soon support pagination.